roddypratt/tallyview/readme.md

 TallyView gives a live view of UMD text and tallies received using the TSL UMD protocol, either V3.1 or V4.

-TallyView receives UDP messages on port 40001 (currently hardwired), and automatically detects both V3.1 and V4 protocol variants.
+TallyView receives...
+* V3.1 and V4 UDP messages on port 40001.
 V4 packets with bad checksums are ignored.
+* V5 UDP messages on port 4003.
+Both unicode and non-unicode are supported.
-TallyView receives TCP messages on port 40001 (currently hardwired).
-This only supports V3.1 protocol.
+* V3.1 TCP messages on port 40001
+* V4 TCP messages on port 40002

+Yuo can override the default ports by editing the "settings.json" file in `c:\users\<username>\Appdata\Roaming\TallyView`

 ![TallyView Screen Shot](screenshot.png)

-### Built With
+### Built With...

 * [TypeScript]()
 * [Electron]()